JanuszBedkowski/mandeye_controller/README.md

 # Software

 # Important notes
-Currently Raspbian Bullseye is recommended for the system.
-The system is tested on Raspbian Bullseye.
+Currently Raspbian Bookworm is recommended for the system.
+The system is tested on Raspbian Bookworm.
+The version v0.5 supported Bullseye, current main branch supports Bookworm.
 The software can run other distros (e.g. Ubuntu) but it is not tested and maintained.

 ## Update system